Gastric Sleeve

 Risks

-• In the long term, you may be in higher risk for a herniated stomach or distention of the esophagus.
-Some patients have complained that the tiny part of the stomach left can "twist"
+• In the long term, the risk for a herniated stomach or distention of the esophagus is substantial.
+Some patients have complained that the tiny part of the stomach left can "twist", causing a lot of pain and problems and likely requiring additional surgery.

-• Complications can occur with the stapling, such as leaks or bleeding.
+• Complications can occur with the sleeve, such as leaks or bleeding.

 • Many foods that you eat now may cause discomfort, nausea or vomiting after your surgery.